torvalds/linux/Documentation/driver-api/serial/moxa-smartio.rst

 	 # cd /moxa/mxser/driver
 	 # ./msmknod

-   This shell script will require the major number for dial-in device and callout device to create tty device.
+   This shell script will require the major number for the device.
 You also need to specify the total installed MOXA board number.
-Default major numbers for dial-in device and callout device are 30, 35.
 If you need to change to other number, please refer section "3.7" for more detailed procedure.
 Msmknod will delete any special files occupying the same device naming.

 3.4.2 Build the MOXA driver and utilities